 The occupational therapist helps their patients to overcome physical, cognitive and psychosocial impairments.
 This will eventually improve the quality of life of these people.
 The occupational therapy is a process which helps them recover from any kind of health problems.
 Occupational therapists also help their patients to recover from mental problems affecting their day to day lives such as depression, anxiety and other complications in their lives.

 If you have an injury or illness that keeps you off work, a visit from an occupational therapist (OT) may be on your horizon.
 Whether your job involves lots of repetitive activities or you are highly active, there's plenty that an OT can do to help you get back to work.
 Find out how physical and occupational therapists work alongside healthcare professionals to get you back to your job as soon as possible.

 Most people have heard the term occupational therapist, but few know about the work they do.
 If you are looking for a career path that gives you the opportunity to help people on an individual level and really make a difference then occupational therapy may be for you.

 Occupational therapy is often misunderstood because people see it as "work" but it's actually the opposite.
 Occupational therapists assess, plan, and implement interventions to enable patients to achieve their maximum ability to function independently, at home, school or work.
 In a nutshell: Occupational therapists help people regain or retain occupation in life activities through therapies and assistance based on their problems and needs.

 Occupational physical therapy is a very specialized branch of medicine.

-Many physical therapy interns are sports therapists, orthopaedic doctors, and occupational therapists.
+Many Physical Therapy Center interns are sports therapists, orthopaedic doctors and occupational therapists.
 These individuals work under the guidance of a licensed physician who is a licensed physical therapist as well.